jaipack17/write-ups/Bézier Curves/README.md

 Initially in this article, I introduced a new term for some of you, "Linear Interpolation".
 Linear Interpolation or in short lerp, is a mathematical method for finding way points on a straight ray, line segment or line.
 If two points are known, infinite points can be calculated on a straight path connected to these two points.
 We refer these 2 points as 'anchor points'.
 We'll see how Bézier curves make the use of Linear Interpolation.

-Suppose you have a line segment with two endpoints P0
+Suppose you have a line segment with two endpoints P0 and P1.
+How would you go about finding way points on this line segment?
+Here's where the concept of linear interpolation kicks in.

+Consider a percentage value between 0 and 1 where 0.1 denotes 10%, 0.25 denotes 25%, 0.97 denotes 97% and so on.
+We use this percentage value to calculate a way point on the line segment.
+Example: let the percentage value be 0.5 (50%), using linear interpolation we'll be able to calculate the mid-point of the line segment.

+Lets denote this percentage value by the letter 't' by standards.